 A perfect score on a grammar test does not equal fluency.
 Most professionals ace their proficiency exams in reading and writing, but that DOES NOT translate into actually being able to understand spoken language or to speak well.

-Want to know the No. 1 story I hear during our initial client interviews?
+Want to know the number one story I hear during our initial client interviews?

 I took X language in high school for four years, and I can’t say a thing!